AutobotZee/Danish-Construction-Site-Image-Dataset/README.md

 4. **rft**: Test images from a rooftop renovation project.
 Made for testing on trained models.
 5. **HD_test**: High resolution Images for checking model accuracy.

+While using the folders make sure you have all this folder in your **\data** folder while deploying it on default darknet environmnet.

 ## data and obj files
 The data files contains configurations for running the model configurations on differet training dataset and validation set.